Web3ByVirtuAI/Web3ByVirtuAI/README.md

 From memecoins to MEV, from Yul to zk — I’m documenting it all.
 🔐 Auditing contracts, breaking things (ethically), and pushing gas to the limit.
 🚧 Work in progress?
 Always.
-🧵 Follow the commits, fork the audits, and stay weird.
-📢 Feel free to reach out!
+🧵 Follow the commits, fork the audits, and stay weird 👽 📢 Feel free to reach out!